18. Avebury’s geometry, Stage 8.

 Avebury’s northern circle, or egg, which Stukeley called a lunar temple, is likely based on a pair of eight-times 3:4:5 Pythagorean triangles.
 The egg is aligned on the equinox and points at where the sloping northern end of Cherhill Hill comes down to ground.

-The northernmost Cove-stone fell in 1713 and was broken up and used for dwellings and walls etc. This left the two cove-stones you can see today.
-The 'Back-stone' of the Cove in the middle of the picture has its best and flattest face aimed about 45-degrees east of north and therefore midway between the northernmost risings of the sun and moon.
-Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it gets lit in a blaze of light by the risen sun.
-Acting like a mirror, the Backstone was designed to reflect that sunlight onto the moon and fertilise the stone egg with the Cove in the middle of it.
+The northernmost cove-stone fell in 1713 and was broken up and used for dwellings and walls etc. This left the two cove-stones you can see today.
+The 'Backstone' of the Cove (Stone II) in the middle of the picture has its best and flattest face aimed about 45-degrees east of north and therefore midway between the northernmost risings of the sun and moon.
+Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it is lit up in a blaze of light by the risen sun.
+Stone II was designed to either gather up the light coming from the sun and moon, or to reflect it.
+Perhaps it was meant to do both.
+Either way, placed in the middle of a stone egg, it was hoped the Cove would give life to it.

-The Cove was investigated in 2006, when something was found at the base of the Backstone that supports the fertilisation hypothesis.
-But this recent excavation is what prevents me from telling you what it was that archaeologists found.
-However, for those of you who wish to know just what it was that archaeologists found at the very base of the Cove stones, seek out the 2006 report by Mark Gillings, Joshua Pollard et al.
+The Cove was investigated in 2003, when something was found at the base of the Backstone that supports the fertilisation hypothesis.
+But this excavation is so recent that I cannot tell you what it was that archaeologists found.
+However, for those of you who wish to know just what it was that archaeologists found at the base of the cove stones, seek out the 2003 report.
+Excavations at the Cove, Avebury, 2003.
+A preliminary report by Joshua Pollard.

-The side slab alongside the Backstone, with its slender shape and angular top, is male gender.
-According to Stukeley, the other side-slab which fell in 1713 was a similar shape, so that was male too.
+Covestone 1, what Burl calls a 'side slab' with its slender shape and angular top, is male gender.
+According to Stukeley, the other side-slab (Stone III) which fell in 1713 was a similar shape, so that was male too.
+Stukeley 1720.

 I became interested in Avebury’s Cove after reading several conflicting reports on its astronomical alignment.
 Some writers claimed that its open side was trained on the northernmost rising of the sun (the summer solstice) others said it pointed towards the northernmost rising of the moon (The Major Standstill).
 This conflicting evidence prompted me to survey Avebury’s Cove for myself.